QueNerguy/WikiQuedia/content/WikiQuedia/II Source Notes/miscellaneous - templateless/example boundary extremum.md

 ___Task:___ Find the extreme values of $z = f(x,y)=2xy$ on the closed disk $x^2 + y^2 \leq 4$. <br><br>___Solution:___
 ###### Function
-To find the extreme values of $f$ we take the partial derivative in both directions, and realize this direction reaches an extreme value when the partial derivative is 0. <br>For the $x$-direction:
+To find the extreme values of $f$ we take the partial derivative in both directions, and realize this direction reaches an extreme value when the partial derivative is 0. <br>For the $x$-direction we have
  $$
 D_x[2xy] = 2y = 0
 $$